 By Phoebe Farag Mikhail

 With a new year comes fresh starts, setting goals, and resolutions.
 To make these happen we need tools – and what better tool than a good book!
-My book list below includes a new book about inspiration that lead to my choice of a “word of the year,” and includes books for using time wisely, achieving goals, building better habits, connecting with family, living more with less stuff, and living with more joy.
+My book list below is newly updated with fresh reads for 2025.
+It includes books for using time wisely, achieving goals, building better habits, connecting with family, living more with less stuff, creating justly, and living with more joy.

 Resolve to stay inspired.

-This is my New Year reading, and dare I say that I am already inspired?
-I pre-ordered this book as soon as I heard about it from my friend Allison Holzer, one of the authors, and I had already been following InspireCorps’ work since its inception.
-There is so much great material in this book, which explores the lesser researched field of inspiration, and offers ideas for how to engineer inspiration to better serve both work and life.
-“Simply put, when individuals feel inspired, they are more inclined to build stronger connections and community with others,’ write the authors.
+and Life by Allison Holzer, Sandra Spataro, and Jen Grace Baron explores the lesser researched field of inspiration, and offers ideas for how to engineer inspiration to better serve both work and life.
+“Simply put, when individuals feel inspired, they are more inclined to build stronger connections and community with others,” write the authors.
 In addition to numerous examples of how different individuals spark and nurture inspiration, Holzer, Spataro and Baron share eighteen “engines of inspiration” with useful explanations for how to use the one or two that work best for each individual.
-I am enjoying this book so much and can’t wait to try some of the ideas to inspire my work this year!
-One of my readers can receive a copy of this book by subscribing to my email newsletter and commenting below.
-Purchase the Dare to Inspire on Indiebound here (affiliate link), Amazon here (affiliate link) and Audible here (affiliate link).

 Resolve to use time wisely and well.

-I’m a huge fan of Laura Vanderkam’s writing on productivity and time management.
-I’ve read all her books on the topic, and have reviewed and recommend two others on the blog as well: Juliet’s School of Possibilities (reviewed here, a great shorter book by her if you can’t commit to reading a longer one) and I Know How She Does It: How Successful Women Make the Most of Their Time (reviewed here).
-Off the Clock: Feel Less Busy While Getting More Done is my favorite, because it drills down to the essence of why we think about using our time in the first place—not just to be more productive, but to use our time to live full and meaningful lives with our loved ones in the limited time we have.
+Off the Clock: Feel Less Busy While Getting More Done is my favorite of Laura Vanderkam’s many productivity books (and I’ve read them all), because it drills down to the essence of why we think about using our time in the first place—not just to be more productive, but to use our time to live full and meaningful lives with our loved ones in the limited time we have.
 Based on a time perception and time diary study Vanderkam did of almost one hundred people who have families with children and who work full time, Vanderkam came up with “the secrets of people who have all the time in the world.”
 They are: 1-Tend your garden.
 2-Make life memorable.
 3-Don’t fill time.
 4-Linger.
 5-Invest in your happiness.
 6- Let it go.
 And 7- People are a good use of time.
 You can read my full review of Off the Clock here.
-Purchase it on IndieBound here (affiliate link), Amazon here (affiliate link), and Audible here (affiliate link).
+(Also check out Juliet’s School of Possibilities (reviewed here) and I Know How She Does It: How Successful Women Make the Most of Their Time (reviewed here).

 Resolve to build better habits.